-Students should be on campus when the 8:12 a.m. lineup bell rings in order to be in the classroom ready for instruction to begin at 8:15 a.m.
+Students should be on campus when the 7:47 a.m. lineup bell rings in order to be in the classroom ready for instruction to begin at 7:50 a.m.
+Students are marked tardy after 7:50 a.m.